Saeed Blacknall: Los Angeles Wildcats

 Blacknall was selected by the Los Angeles Wildcats in the 2020 XFL Supplemental Draft held on November 22, 2019.
 He signed with the team on January 6, 2020.

 During the 2020 XFL season, Blacknall scored his first pro touchdown during a regular football season with a 42-yard touchdown with a pass from Josh Johnson on February 29 against New York Guardians during the second half of the game at MetLife Stadium.

 The game was broadcast on ABC and was seen by 1.5 million viewers.
 Blacknall scored a 17-yard touchdown with another pass from Josh Johnson on March 8 against Tampa Bay Vipers at Dignity Health Sports Park.
 He totaled four receptions for 120 yards and two touchdowns on 14 targets in three games during the season.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Pittsburgh Steelers

 On April 13, 2020, Blacknall signed with the Pittsburgh Steelers.
 He was waived on August 21, 2020.
 Blacknall had a tryout with the Carolina Panthers on August 23.
 He re-signed with the Steelers on August 28, 2020, but was waived again before the start of the regular season on September 5, 2020.

 Vegas Vipers

 In November 2022, Blacknall was selected in round ten as number seventy-six by the Vegas Vipers of the 2023 XFL draft held on November 16, 2022.
 He was drafted to the team for the 2023 XFL season.
 On February 9, 2023, Blacknall was one of nineteen players to get cut from the team before 2023 Vegas Vipers season kickoff.
 He was re-signed on March 30, 2023.
 The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+Coaching career

+In 2025, Blacknall became an assistant coach for Donovan Catholic High School's wide receivers.

+On May 21, 2026, it was announced on Notre Dame High School's instagram account for its football team that Blacknall left Donovan and become part of the team at Notre Dame.